ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

                 return 'err: not 0<=T<=250'

-The first argument to :class:`~lewis.adapters.stream.Cmd` specifies the method name the command is bound to, whereas the second argument is the regular expression that a request coming in over the TCP stream must match.
+The first argument to :class:`~lewis.adapters.stream.Cmd` specifies the method name the command is bound to, whereas the second argument is a pattern that a request coming in over the TCP stream must match.
+If the pattern is specified as a string, it is treated as a regular expression.
+In the above example, :class:`~lewis.adapters.stream.scanf` is used for one of the functions, it allows for ``scanf``-like format specifiers.
 If a method has arguments (such as ``set_target``), these need to be defined as capture groups in the regular expression.
 These groups are passed as strings to the bound method.
 If any sort of conversion is required for these arguments, the ``argument_mapping``-parameter can be a tuple of conversion functions with the same lengths as the number of capture groups in the regular expression.
-In the case of ``set_target`` it's enough to convert the string to float.
+In the case of ``set_target`` it's enough to convert the string to float, but :class:`~lewis.adapters.stream.scanf` does that automatically, so it is not strictly required here.
 Return values (except ``None``) are converted to strings automatically, but this conversion can be overridden by supplying a callable object to ``return_mapping``, as it is the case for the ``stop``-command.